Rowland G. Hazard: Abolitionist activities

 From about 1833 to 1842, Hazard spent his winters in New Orleans to sell goods, including cotton bagging cloth, pre-cut garments, low-priced shoes, and raw "Negro cloth" for use by African-American slaves.

 According to his granddaughter, Hazard considered that "the greatest effort of his life" began when he was in New Orleans on business in the winter of 1841 when he learned that a free African-American man from Newport was being held in custody in Louisiana as an escaped slave.
 Hazard's investigations found that many free African-Americans were being detained under the assumption they were escaped slaves.
 He worked with Jacob Barker, then a New Orleans lawyer, to obtain freedom for nearly 100 people being held as slaves.
 The action later led to charges being filed against several public officials who were responsible for the illegal detentions.
+Hazard's antislavery sentiments were based on his expectation that slaveholders should respect the right of the northerners to criticize and disregard the congressional imperative to return former slaves.
+His business, however, was still reliant on the institution of slavery and so he maintained support for white southerners, practice of race-based slavery.

 His involvement with abolitionist causes and in the Republican Party eventually caused his company to lose favor with its markets in the southern United States.
 This helped to prompt the Peace Dale mills' transition from making cheap cotton products to selling higher quality woolens.